 2. Take 3 Slow, Deep Breaths

-Before getting out of bed, pause.
+Before getting out of bed, take a few slow, intentional breaths.

 For more grounding practices, see 43 Self-Awareness Affirmations for Reflection & Emotional Clarity